+This article provides an overview of device enrollment, its purpose, and its benefits.
 To skip this overview and go straight to the enrollment steps, select from one of the following articles (ask your IT support person if you're not sure which set of instructions you're supposed to follow):

-- Intune Company Portal enrollment
+- Enrollment with Intune Company Portal app

-- Microsoft Intune app enrollment
+- Enrollment with Microsoft Intune app

 - Derived credentials enrollment (smart card users):